anayapng/python_projects/README.md

 ## Because Practice makes Perfect

 As my knowledge in Python grows, this is a collection of projects that captures my progression.
+These projects either come from YouTube, books or a random corner of my mind!
-Any advice on improvement is greatly appreciated!
+Any advice on improvement is greatly appreciated. :)